MedHossam/Tunisia-jQuery-Vector-MAP/README.md

 This option defines colors, with which regions will be painted when you set option values.
 Array scaleColors can have more then two elements.
 Elements should be strings representing colors in RGB hex format.

-**selectedRegion** *'mo'*
+**selectedRegion** *'TN-TN'*

-This is the Region that you are looking to have preselected ( 'TN-' suffixed with two letter ISO code, defaults to null )
+This is the Region that you are looking to have preselected ( 'TN-' suffixed with two letters ISO code, defaults is null )

 	TUNISIA
 	------------------------------